 Exhibits must be original, the artist’s unaided work.
 Digital prints must be limited to maximum edition of 150.
 The selectors’ decision in all regards will be final.

-Wall hanging works should be framed or stretched on a support suitable for attaching mirror plates.
-Please refer to the downloads page for instructions regarding mirror plates.
+Wall hanging works must be framed or stretched on a support suitable for attaching mirror plates.
+Please refer to the entry form/links page for instructions regarding mirror plates.

 Metal frames or unframed glass will not be accepted.
 Perspex boxes for wall mounted works are only acceptable if mirror plates are correctly attached.
 If preselected and asked to deliver works to the gallery there must be no rings, nails or protruding screws on the frames.
-In addition mirror plates should be attached to the back of the work as per the instructions on the downloads page.
+In addition mirror plates must be attached to the back of the work as per the instructions on the entry form/links page.

 Initial online selection will be by a representative panel of society members.